Quantity: 1 Teaspoon for Half liter of Milk

 - 0.5 liter Cow or goat milk

-- Pour active kefir grains into a glass jar with up to 4 cups of fresh milk.
+- Pour kefir grains into a glass jar with up to half a liter of fresh Cow's or Goat's milk.

 - Cover with a coffee filter or butter muslin or cheesecloth with a rubber band or jar ring.

 - To start fermentation, place this jar in a room temperature at 68°-85°F to culture.

 - Until the milk is slightly thickened and aromatized.
 This should take 12-24 hours in winter and 5 to 6 hours in summer for hot areas.

 - Strain the kefir grains from the milk, and place in a new batch of milk or you can also store the grains.
 You will be required to waste the milk for 3 to 4 days, this is just part of the activation process.

 - Keep the kefir milk in the refrigerator and consume within two days.
 As time past, its taste become more tangy.